python-semantic-release/python-semantic-release/docs/automatic-releases/travis.rst

     - semantic-release publish

-The first line tells Travis that we want to run the listed tasks after a success build.
+The first line tells Travis that we want to run the listed tasks after a successful build.
 The two first lines in after_success will configure git so that python-semantic-release will be able to commit on Travis.
-The third installs the latest version of pyhon-semantic-release.
+The third installs the latest version of python-semantic-release.
-The last will run the publish command, which will publish a new version if the changes indicates that one is due.
+The last will run the publish command, which will publish a new version if the changes indicate that one is due.

 4. Push some changes